k20302040/poker-game-theory-lab/learning/learning_milestones.md

 	Note:
 		- This doc will track all my major milestones
-		-It is essentially a summary of the learning log
+		- It is essentially a summary of the learning log